 Kate Hepburn shocked the world by wearing trousers between her sets on Hollywood.
 Marlene Dietrich also made headlines when she made an appearance at the 1932 premiere of The Sign of the Cross in a black tuxedo and fedora.
 In 1933, even First Lady Eleanor Roosevelt wore riding pants to the 1933 Easter Egg Roll.

 Celebrity statements such as these began to normalize the new pant-wearing trend for all women.

 By the mid-1930s a growing number of women were sporting trousers regularly.
 Even so, this new trend did not come without any hitches.
-There were still laws in existence which banned women from dressing in a way which some considered to be misleading regarding their gender.
+There were still laws in existence that banned women from dressing in a way that some considered to be misleading regarding their gender.

 In 1938, kindergarten teacher Helen Hulick (pictured above) was briefly jailed for wearing slacks to court while she was testifying against two burglary suspects in a downtown L.A. courtroom.
 Her attire was deemed offensive and distracting by the judge who ordered her to come back to court dressed more appropriately.
 Helen refused to give in to the court's pressure and stood her ground even in the face of legal action.
 You can read more about her case here.